flnbrt/WTA2023Q2_FlappyBird/README.md

 The difficulty can be set to two different levels (normal or hard).

-In game mode `normal`, the game speed is set to a fixed value.
+In game mode `normal`, the game speed and pipe gap are set to a fixed value.
-In game mode `hard`, the game speed increases after every gained score.
+In game mode `hard`, the game speed increases and the pipe gap decreases after every gained score.

 ## Credits